alexey-agafonov/hackerrank/README.md

-# Hackerrank 30 days of code
+# Hackerrank 30 Days of Code

-My solutions challenges from hackerrank 30 Days of Code.
+My solutions challenges from Hackerrank 30 Days of Code.

 All source codes was written in Java 14 preview version.